leighshepperson/stubr/README.md

 ## Example - Adapter for JSON PlaceHolder API

-This simple JSONPlaceHolderAdapter was built using using TDD:
+This is a simple JSONPlaceHolderAdapter built using TDD:

 ```elixir
 defmodule Post do